dotnet/AspNetCore.Docs/aspnetcore/web-api/jsonpatch.md

 ### Dynamic objects

-The following action method example applies a patch to a dynamic object.
+The following action method example shows how to apply a patch to a dynamic object.

 [!code-csharp[](jsonpatch/samples/2.2/Controllers/HomeController.cs?name=snippet_Dynamic)]